zengbing15/lumos_doc/docs/package/config-manager.md

     **Note**: when the testnet network is reset, Lumos is upgraded with new testnet configurations.

-- Setup the config manager via a local config file.
+- Setup the configuration manager via a local config file.

   - The `LUMOS_CONFIG_FILE` variable can be set pointing to a config file from that Lumos reads the configurations.